 Workers often combine several different protest methods during a particular labour dispute.
 As such, one incident may have more than one type of action checked on the map.

 The key difference between a “strike” and a “protest/demonstration” in our classification is that, in a strike, employees collectively withdraw their labour in a bid to stop the normal production of a company.
 Usually, workers will organise on social media and choose specific dates for strike action in order to put pressure on the employer.
 As a result, we can often see clear demands and the reasons for their actions in workers' online posts, which help us determine the nature of the action.
 Apart from factory workers, we most often see strikes by workers in the transport sector; taxi drivers, bus drivers, food delivery drivers, etc.

 “Protest/demonstration” are those actions not specifically designed to halt production and might include, for example, demonstrations outside government offices by laid-off workers.
 Actions by construction workers seeking wage arrears after a construction project has been completed often falls into this category.

 “Police” indicates that police officers were called to the scene of a protest to mediate in the conflict or monitor the situation, not necessarily to make arrests.

-“Government intervention” typically involves officials from the local labour department or labour inspectorate intervening after the workers have appealed to the government for help.
+“Government intervention” typically involves officials from the local labour department, local courts or other local and administrative agencies intervening after the workers have appealed to the government for help.

 “Union intervention” means that local trade union officials mediated in the labour dispute.

-“Trade union accountability,” as noted above, refers specifically to CLB’s trade union accountability project (工会改革观察与促进) in which we discuss the incident with trade union officials to ascertain the extent of their involvement in the case and their response to the workers’ demands.
-Eventually, all the trade union accountability cases will be transferred to a separate dedicated map on our Chinese website.
+“Trade union accountability” refers to CLB’s trade union reform and accountability program (工会改革观察与促进) in which we discuss specific incidents with relevant trade union officials to ascertain the extent of their involvement in the case and their response to the workers’ demands.
+Separately, all the trade union accountability cases have been logged in a map dedicated to this project and housed on our Chinese-language website.